SEPTA Metro: 19th century

+20th century

+Authorization for the construction of rapid transit lines in Philadelphia was granted by the Pennsylvania General Assembly in 1901 through legislation permitting the construction of both subway and elevated railways within the city.

 On March 4, 1907, Philadelphia's first rapid transit service was launched with the opening of the Market Street Line along Market Street.
 The service ran between 69th Street Terminal and City Hall.
 The system featured an elevated structure west of the Schuylkill River and a subway tunnel east of the river.
 Philadelphia was unusual in that the construction of its initial downtown subway was undertaken using Philadelphia Rapid Transit Company private capital with no contribution from public funds.

 Philadelphia and Western platforms behind 69th Street Terminal in 1908.